freddycardozo15/python_programs/NativeDatatypes/Tuple/README.txt

-This directory contains all the programs list of programs which use tuples
+This directory contains all the list of programs which use tuples